thebowenlab/thebowenlab.github.io/index.md

 As part of a broader scientific collective, we are also developing and open-sourcing foundational datasets and models for detecting, tracking, and sequencing rodent behavior to unify scientific discoveries across experimental conditions.

-We are members of the University of Washington's Diabetes Research Institute.
+We are part of the University of Washington's Diabetes Research Institute.

 {% include section.html %}